FormantIO/toolkit/examples/ros-diagnostics/README.md

 ## ROS Diagnostics Module

-This module, has a configuration which shows what ROS topics are expected.
-It reads the data that was sent from the adapter, and then it compares, the data from the configuration with the data that is being received.
+This module has a configuration that shows which ROS topics are expected.
+It reads the data that was sent from the adapter and then it compares the data from the configuration with the data that is being received.

 [ROS Diagnostics Module](https://github.com/FormantIO/toolkit/tree/master/examples/ros-diagnostics/module)

 ![App Screenshot](https://github.com/FormantIO/toolkit/blob/master/examples/ros-diagnostics/images/table.png)

-The table displays the topic's health which can be represent in three states: in good standing (blue), bad(orange), or unknown(gray)
+The table displays the topics health which can be represented in three states:  good standing (blue), bad(orange), or unknown(gray)

 ## Run Locally